Multichannel read-out for arrays of metallic magnetic calorimeters: Detector set-up

 \section{Detector set-up}

-In the following a close look to the ECHo detector is presented, as an example for the variety of detectors.
-The detector chip for the first phase of the ECHo experiment, \mbox{ECHo-1k}, consists of an MMC array by a total of 36 SQUID read-out channels \cite{ECHo-1k}.
+In the following a close look to the ECHo detector is presented, as an example of the variety of detectors.
+The detector chip for the first phase of the ECHo experiment, \mbox{ECHo-1k}, consists of an MMC array of 36 SQUID read-out channels \cite{ECHo-1k}.
 Two of the channels on the chip are devoted to test purposes, namely detector diagnostics and chara\-cte\-risation, two channels are dedicated to temperature monitoring and the remaining 32 channels can be used for measuring the $^{163}$Ho spectrum after the source is embedded via ion-implantation \cite{Gastaldo_NIMA}.
 Each SQUID channel reads out two meander-shaped pick-up coils \cite{Fle2005}, as described above, arranged in a gradiometric configuration allowing for the identification of the pixel where a particle event occurred via the polarity of the signal.
 Moreover, the gradiometric setup makes the MMC channel fairly insensitive to fluctuations of the substrate temperature, as the temperature variations happen simultaneously in both pixels.
 In order to operate the detector, a persistent current is injected in the meander loop by means of a dedicated persistent current switch, which is used to locally break the superconductivity of the closed niobium loop formed by the two pick-up coils \cite{ECHo-1k}.

 The chip size is $10 \, \mathrm{mm} \times 5 \, \mathrm{mm}$ and it is designed to be wire-bonded to external front-end SQUID read-out chips.
+The SQUID chips are fabricated in house\footnote{Cleanroom facility at the Kirchhoff-Institute for Physics, Heidelberg University.} employing niobium as superconducting material and aluminium oxide as barrier material within the Josephon junctions.
 The detector operational temperature is about $20 \, \mathrm{mK}$ and is reached by mounting the detector set-up at the mixing chamber plate of a dilution refrigerator.
-In order to ensure optimal thermalisation, the detector chip is glued on a custom-built T-shaped holder made of annealed OFHC\footnote{Oxygen Free High Conductivity.} copper with a size of $2.7 \, \mathrm{cm} \times 19.3 \, \mathrm{cm} \times 0.8 \, \mathrm{cm}$ as shown in figure \ref{FIG:det_setup}.
+In order to ensure optimal thermalisation, the detector chip is glued on a custom-built T-shaped holder made of annealed OFHC\footnote{Oxygen Free High Conductivity.} copper with a size of $2.7 \, \mathrm{cm} \times 19.3 \, \mathrm{cm} \times 0.8 \, \mathrm{cm}$, as shown in figure \ref{FIG:det_setup}.
+Typically two glues are used to assemble the set-up: Pritt-Stick\footnote{Produced by Henkel AG \& Co.
+KGaA.} and GE varnish 7031.
 Additionally, the on-chip gold thermal baths are connected via gold wire-bonds to the copper holder for a better thermalisation of the detector chip (figure \ref{FIG:det_setup} inset, A).